This Day in History – August 2

 2002: Founding member of reform movement Democratic Choice of Kazakhstan (DCK), Galymzhan Zhakiyanov is sentenced to seven years in prison for corruption and abuse of power by Kazakh authorities.

 2003: The United States State Department suspends two programmes that allowed foreign air travellers on certain routes to enter the country without a visa.

 2009: Nigerian Government forces hunt for surviving members of a radical Islamist sect after heavy fighting leaves at least 700 people dead and buildings and cars scorched.

-2011: Egypt's Hosni Mubarak, 83 and ailing, goes on trial on charges of corruption and ordering the killing of protesters during the 18-day uprising that toppled him, and many Egyptians celebrate the chance at retribution against a long-time authoritarian ruler.
+2011: Egypt’s Hosni Mubarak, 83 and ailing, goes on trial on charges of corruption and ordering the killing of protesters during the 18-day uprising that toppled him; many Egyptians celebrate the chance at retribution against a long-time authoritarian ruler.

-2018: Apple becomes the first American public listed company to reach US$1 trillion in value.
+2018: Apple becomes the first American publicly listed company to reach US$1 trillion in value.
 TikTok, the video-sharing social network, becomes available worldwide after merging with Musical.ly.

 – AP and Jamaica Observer